Ares-Developers/Ares-docs/restored/multiengineer.rst

   .. note:: All structures originally owned by countries with
     \ :tag:`MultiplayPassive=yes` are considered tech structures.
 This definition  is likely to change in a later version.
-:tagdef:`[General]EngineerDamageCursor.*=Cursor`
+:tagdef:`[General]EngineerDamageCursor.*=cursor definition`
   Specifies the cursor to indicate an engineer will only damage the building instead of capturing it.
-See :ref:`Super weapon cursors <sw-cursors>`.
+See :doc:`Mouse Cursors </new/cursors>`.
 Defaults to a previously unused detonator cursor.

 .. note:: Use sensible defaults.
 Generally, :tag:`EngineerDamage` should never be higher than :tag:`EngineerCaptureLevel` or there might be situations an